dovahcrow/dovahcrow.github.io/content/home/about.md

 # Biography

-Young is a data scientist at Strikingly.
-His research interests include Machine Learning, Natural Language Processing, Probabilistic Graphical Model and Deep Learning.
+Young is a MSc student at SFU.
+His research interests include Machine Learning, Optimization, Database System and Data Management.

-He leads the Data Team at Strikingly.
+He can be found at SFU Database System Lab.